bg9595/mthfn/README.md

                                            else if(x > 0){     return 1;}
                                            return 0;}

   The outputs of these functions could for example depend on other parts of the program.
-Then mathFn's can be defined
+Then define

     cppMathFn stp(step, "step");
     cppMathFn sgn(sign, "sgn");